hyoshida/lemonade/README.md

 ```

 3. Run
 Plese open `public/index.html` in your browser.
-And check the console.